Skip to content

 Advanced Financials is usually evaluated when finance needs more than basic GL/AP/AR.
 NetSuite describes Advanced Financials as adding functionality for budgeting, expense allocations, amortization, and statistical accounts.

-When it’s worth it: you’re managing budgets across departments, allocating shared costs across departments/locations, or you want stronger structure around period-end controls and reporting.
+When it’s worth it: you’re managing budgets across departments, allocating shared costs across departments/locations, or you want a stronger structure around period-end controls and reporting.
 A simple trigger is when budgeting and allocations are living in spreadsheets and turning into a recurring close bottleneck.

 Revenue Recognition / Advanced Revenue Management